TuwaIO/nova-uikit/packages/nova-transactions/README.md

 ## Architecture

 This package provides the **View Layer** for TUWA's transaction tracking ecosystem.
-It works in tandem with our headless state management libraries:

--   **`@tuwaio/pulsar-core`**: The core state management engine.
--   **`@tuwaio/nova-transactions` (this package)**: The React components that consume state from `pulsar-core` and render the UI.
+It works by consuming the state from your headless Pulsar store and rendering the appropriate UI.

-You must set up both the Pulsar engine and this UI package to achieve the full functionality.
+You must connect your Pulsar store's state and actions to the `<NovaProvider />` component via props.

 ## Core Features

--   **🧩 UI Components:** A suite of pre-built, accessible components including `TransactionModal`, `TransactionToasts`, and `TransactionHistory`.
+-   **🧩 UI Components:** A suite of pre-built, accessible components including `TransactionModal`, `ToastContainer`, and `WalletInfoModal`, all managed internally.
--   **🔌 Simple Integration:** The UI automatically reacts to transactions tracked by `pulsar-core`.
+-   **🔌 Simple Integration:** Once connected to your Pulsar store, the UI automatically reacts to transaction state changes.
 -   **🌐 Internationalization (i18n):** Built-in support for multiple languages and easy overrides for all text content.
 -   **🎨 Highly Customizable:** Styled with `@tuwaio/nova-core` to be easily themed using Tailwind CSS.